How to Become a Location-Independent Entrepreneur

 2. Insurance

 Figure out what type of business insurance your business might need.
-And if you plan to travel or relocate continually, it’s always best to make sure you are covered for travel and healthcare insurance.
+And if you plan to travel or relocate continually, it’s always best to ensure you are covered for travel and healthcare insurance.

 These are some great options: